- Who We Are and What This Policy Covers

-We collect information in three ways: if and when you provide information to us, automatically through operating our Services, and from outside sources.
+We collect this information from three sources: if and when you provide information to us, automatically through operating our Services, and from outside sources.
 Let’s go over the information that we collect.

 Information You Provide to Us

-- Basic Account Information: We ask for basic information from you in order to set up your account.
-For example, we require individuals who sign up for a WordPress.com account to provide an email address along with a username or name, depending on the service – and that’s it.
+- Basic account information: We ask for basic information from you in order to set up your account.
+For example, we require individuals who sign up for a WordPress.com account to provide an email address and password, along with a username or name — and that’s it.
 You may provide us with more information — like your address and other information you want to share — but we don’t require that information to create a WordPress.com account.

-- Public Profile Information: If you have an account with us, we collect the information that you provide for your public profile.
-For example, if you have a WordPress.com account, your username is part of that public profile, along with any other information you put into your public profile, such as a photo or an “About Me” description.
+- Public profile information: If you have an account with us, we collect the information that you provide for your public profile.
+For example, if you have a WordPress.com account, your username is part of that public profile, along with any other information you put into your public profile, like a photo or an “About Me” description.
 Your public profile information is just that — public — so please keep that in mind when deciding what information you would like to include.

-- Credentials: Depending on the Services you use, you may provide us with credentials for your website (like SSH, FTP, and SFTP username and password).
-For example, Jetpack and VaultPress users may provide us with these credentials in order to use our one-click restore feature if there is a problem with their site, or to allow us to troubleshoot problems on their site more quickly.
+- Credentials: Depending on the Services you use, you may provide us with credentials for your self-hosted website (like SSH, FTP, and SFTP username and password), if there is a problem with your site, or to allow us to troubleshoot problems more quickly.

-- Communications with Us (Hi There!): You may also provide us information when you respond to surveys, communicate with our Happiness Engineers about a support question, post a question about your site in our public forums, or sign up for a newsletter like the one we send through Longreads.
-When you communicate with us via form, email, phone, WordPress.com comment, or otherwise, we store a copy of our communications (including any call recordings as permitted by applicable law).
+- Communications with us (hi there!): You may also provide us with information when you respond to surveys, communicate with our Happiness Engineers about a support question, post a question in our public forums, or sign up for a newsletter.
+When you communicate with us via form, email, phone, comment, or otherwise, we store a copy of our communications (including any call recordings as permitted by applicable law).

 Information We Collect Automatically